roland9/DGObjectCache/README.md

 Unit Tests
 ----------

-Copy the files from `ObjectCacheTests` to you OCUnit test.
+Copy the files from `ObjectCacheTests` to you OCUnit test target.

 Feedback
 --------